Last House on Mulholland logo lasthouse.la

 6101 Mulholland Highway · Los Angeles, CA

-Available soon: the deeded, buildable vacant parcel in front of the Hollywood Sign.
+Now Available: the only private, buildable parcel in front of the Hollywood Sign.

-Video; visitors framing the Hollywood Sign, the parcel is near the center.
+Video: visitors framing the Hollywood Sign, with the parcel in the foreground.

-What’s built here becomes embedded in a persistent stream of widely distributed user-generated images and video.
+What’s built here becomes embedded in a persistent stream of user-generated images and video.

 A local stage with global exposure.